 How To Make Desi Ghee?

-It is not just the process, but ingredients too, differ from desi ghee to other ghee types.
-In other ghee, there could be possible amounts of vegetable trans fat, which are harmful for health.
+It is not just the process, but ingredients too, that differ from desi ghee to other ghee types.
+In other ghee, there could be possible amounts of vegetable trans fat, which is harmful to health.

 making ghee